bekk/terraform-in-production/README.md

 ### Track G: Checks, validation and assertions

-Terraform has [a type system](https://developer.hashicorp.com/terraform/language/expressions/types), covering basic funcitonality.
+Terraform has [a type system](https://developer.hashicorp.com/terraform/language/expressions/types), covering basic functionality.
 It allows for type constraints in the configuration.
-Additionally, the language has support for different types of [custom conidtions](https://developer.hashicorp.com/terraform/language/expressions/custom-conditions) to validate assumptions and provide error messages.
+Additionally, the language has support for different types of [custom conditions](https://developer.hashicorp.com/terraform/language/expressions/custom-conditions) to validate assumptions and provide error messages.

 #### G.1 Input validation